-Kelvin Sherlock - In the early days of making GSplus pseudo-public, one contributor was brave enough to deal with a poor branching structure and a poorly maintained repository and contribute some incredible features to GSplus.
-Mr. Sherlock has helped motivate and focus direction by getting very literal with the idea of modern features, adding portions like the disk image "drag-n-drop" and host FST.
-It should also be recognized that he also does a lot of work on development tools (MPW) for the Apple IIGS community that is also incredibly important.
+Kelvin Sherlock - In the early days of making GSplus pseudo-public, one contributor was brave enough to deal with a poorly maintained repository and contributed incredible features to GSplus.
+He's helped motivate and focus direction by getting very literal with the idea of modern features, adding portions like disk image "drag-n-drop" and host FST.
+He also does a lot of incredibly important work on development tools (MPW) for the Apple IIGS community.
 Thanks!

 Jesse Blue, Antoine Vignau, Olivier Zardini, and John Brooks - I am lucky to have a lot of conversations with the best programmers in the Apple IIGS community.
-These people also work tirelessly on tools and products to support the Apple II community and showcase the platform.
-When motivation is lacking, these folks always appear and blow my mind with their behind-the-scenes projects.
-It's a gentle reminder that we are all working hard, and a lot of our work has the side-effect of enabling our comrades in the community.
+They work tirelessly on tools and products to support the Apple II community and showcase the platform.
+When motivation is lacking, they always appear and blow my mind with their behind-the-scenes projects.
+They've also been incredibly helpful in answering questions about low level IIgs details.
 Thanks!